 Entry to the BProdDesign is open to all students with entry to the University.
 However, it is strongly recommended that you have at least 14 credits in NCEA Level 2 science and mathematics, while those intending to take the Chemical, Natural and Healthcare Product Formulation major should ideally have 14 credits in NCEA Level 3 chemistry (or the IB/CIE equivalent of these).

 Credits in related subjects such as digital technologies, technology, or design and visual communication would be an advantage.

-For more details on recommended preparation, including an outline for different qualification frameworks, go to www.canterbury.ac.nz/engineering/product-design
+Visit the College of Engineering website for more details on recommended preparation, including an outline for different qualification frameworks.

 There are three 100-level courses in Product Design: